Nneka-Uc/linux-lab-notes/notes/shelltypes.md

 - **Device Drivers**: Linux kernel also acts as a mediator or interpreter between the hardware devices and your application processes.
 - **System Calls and Security**: It receives requests for Services from the applications processes, it runs it and returns results.Before the kernel also runs a task, it check permissions and access controls

+## Kernel Version
+Kernel Version refers to the specific version of a Linux kernel running on your system.
+It tells about fixtures, bugs and hardware supports.

+To see your kernel version

+- uname -r or uname -a

+* Typical Kernel version
+4.15.0.72-generic

+- 4 : Kernel Version(Major Version) it defines significant change or update in kernel
+- 15 : Minor Version.These are small update, small features and performance upates.
+- 0 : Patch Version.These are bugs fixes and security updates
+- 72-generic: It is the Distribution spefic identifiers.
+It show the distro in charge of the kernel.
+A linux distro is a complete operating system built around the linux kernel.
+To differentiate between the two: A linux distro is like a car that is runned by an engine which is the kernel.